Advocacy, Association, Education, Leadership

 Young Midwife Leaders Programme

-The Young Midwife Leaders (YML) Programme is a part-time, two-year learning and professional development experience for 15 early-career midwives and 5 executive midwives from ICM’s member associations (MAs).
-The programme is designed to empower young midwives to become politically conscious and involved in strengthening the midwifery profession.
+The Young Midwife Leaders (YML) Programme was a part-time, two-year learning and professional development experience for early-career midwives and executive midwives from ICM’s Member Associations (MAs).
+The programme was designed to empower young midwives to become politically conscious and involved in strengthening the midwifery profession.

-- nurture the next generation of midwives by building young midwives’ skills, knowledge and confidence in leadership and advocacy
+• nurture the next generation of midwives by building their skills, knowledge and confidence in leadership and advocacy

-- build a global community among young midwives to foster support and learning and create opportunities for research, innovation, and advocacy
+• build a global community among young midwives to foster support and learning, and to create opportunities for research, innovation, and advocacy

-- empower young midwives to address some of the biggest global health challenges of today
+• empower young midwives to address some of the biggest global health challenges of their time

-An added feature of the YML programme is the Executive Midwife Leaders (EML) training aimed at MA executives, and fostering inter-generational collaboration.
-As part of this pilot, EMLs can familiarise themselves with the YML programme by undergoing training, mentoring and other activities along with YML participants.
+An added feature of the YML Programme was the Executive Midwife Leaders (EML) training, aimed at MA executives and fostering intergenerational collaboration.
+As part of this pilot, EMLs familiarised themselves with the YML Programme by participating in training, mentoring, and other activities alongside the YML participants.

 Our aim is to inspire young midwife leaders to become a voice for midwives, to be fearless, to find ways to be seen and heard where no one wants to listen, and to listen to women wherever they are.